 - BRDF ancillary upgraded from MODIS BRDF C5 to MODIS BRDF C6

 - Upgrading from MODTRAN 5.2 to MODTRAN 6.

 The Collection 3 product is comprised of data produced to varying degrees of maturity.
-The maturity of a dataset is dictated by the quality of the ancillary information used to generate the product.
+The maturity of a dataset is dictated by the quality of the ancillary information, such as BRDF and atmospheric data, used to generate the product.
 The maturity levels are Near Real Time (NRT), Interim and Final.
 The maturity level is designated in the filename and in the metadata.

-- Interim ARD – If there are extended delays (>18 days) in delivery of inputs to the ARD model, we fall back to interim production until the issue is resolved.
+- Interim ARD – If there are extended delays (>18 days) in delivery of inputs to the ARD model, interim production is utilised until the issue is resolved.

 - Final ARD - As the higher quality ancillary datasets become available, a “Final” version of the Sentinel 2 ARD data is produced, which replaces the NRT or interim product.

 - The development of derivative products to monitor land, inland waterways and coastal features, such as: